hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 | application/cbor-diagnostic | -              | TBD1 | RFC-XXXX  |
 {: align="left" title="New Content-Format"}

-TBD1 is to be assigned from the space 256..999.
+TBD1 is to be assigned from the space 256..9999, according to the procedure "IETF Review or IESG Approval", preferably a number less than 1000.

 ## Stand-in Tags {#iana-standin}